Jazz Bass Master Blend Wiring: Series/Parallel + Greasebucket + Buffer

 Blend / Volume / Tone.
 One knob to mix pickups, one for overall volume, one for tone.
 Push-pull switch puts pickups in series for a fatter, mid-forward sound.
 Three knobs, nine tones.

 The tone circuit is a Greasebucket, Fender’s design that prevents bass buildup when you roll off treble.
-At position 10, completely transparent.
+500K tone pot with a 22nF cap.
+Same value as the volume pot.
+Higher than stock 250K to preserve the brightness the buffer unlocks.
 Turn the tone down and it doesn’t get muddy.

 Every solder joint numbered.